A Scanner Darkly (film): Post-production problems

 Originally, the film was supposed to be released in September 2005.
 Most of the animators were hired locally with only a few of them having movie-making experience.
 Six weeks into the animation process, only a few animated sequences were close to being completed while Linklater was off making Bad News Bears.
 Sabiston had divided the animators into five teams and split the work amongst them.
 However, there was poor communication between the teams, and the uniform animation style that Linklater wanted was not being implemented.
 After almost two months some animators were still learning the software, and Linklater became frustrated with the lack of progress.

 Animation and training for the 30 new artists had begun October 28, 2004.
 In late November, Mark Gill, head of Warner Independent Pictures, asked for a status report.
 There were no finished sequences, as the majority of animators were still learning to implement the film's highly detailed style.
 Under pressure, some animators worked 18-hour days for two weeks in order to produce a trailer, which seemed to appease Gill and Linklater.
 Sabiston and his team were falling behind on the studio's 6-month animation schedule and asked that the schedule be extended to a year and that the 2 million dollar animation budget be enlarged accordingly.
 This created tension, and in January 2005, while Sabiston and his four-person core team were strategizing at a local cafe, Pallotta changed the locks and seized their workstations, replacing them with two local artists, Jason Archer and Paul Beck.
 Sabiston's four team leaders Patrick Thornton, Randy Cole, Katy O'Connor, and Jennifer Drummond subsequently received the credit "additional animation" in the film, despite having worked six months designing the general look of the animation and the scramble suit, hiring and training animators, and 3D compositing.

 The studio increased the budget from $6.7 to $8.7 million and gave Linklater six months to finish the film.
 Pallotta took charge and instituted a more traditional Disney-esque production ethic that included a style manual, strict deadlines, and breaking the film up into smaller segments.
 The animation process lasted 15 months.
 Linklater said, in regard to the post-production problems, "There's a lot of misinformation out there...
 Changes took place during the early stages of us really getting going on this had everything to do with management and not art.
 It was a budgetary concern, essentially."

 A test screening in December 2005 went reasonably well.
-A revised release date was set for March 31, 2006, but Gill felt that there would not be enough time to mount a proper promotional campaign and the date was changed to July 7, putting the film up against Pixar's Cars and Pirates of the Caribbean: Dead Man's Chest.
+A revised release date was set for March 31, 2006, but Gill felt that there would not be enough time to mount a proper promotional campaign and the date was changed to July 7, putting the film up against Pixar's Cars and Disney's Pirates of the Caribbean: Dead Man's Chest.